Controlled capture, not secret surveillance.

 AIOA does not process payments, move money, or connect to your bank or merchant accounts.
 It only tracks what your office tells it about a deposit or balance.

-Your records live on the small box installed in your office.
+Your records live on the local Mac Studio appliance installed in the office.
 Nothing is shipped to an outside cloud service by default.

 Managers still read every suggestion and decide what happens.
 AIOA does not email, text, or call a client on its own.